openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 ### Multi-homing, Link Redundancy, Fast Convergence

 BGP can use multi-homing with ECMP routing in order to provide layer 3 failover.
 When a link goes down, BGP can reroute via a different path.
 This functionality can be coupled with BFD in order to provide fast failover.
+A typical use case is in a spine and leaf topology, where a node has multiple NICs for redundancy that connect to different BGP routers in topology.
+In this case if a link goes down to one BGP peer or the BGP peer fails, BFD can detect the outage on the order of milliseconds to hundreds of milliseconds and quickly assist BGP in purging the routes to that failed peer.
+This then causes fast failover and route convergence to the alternate peer.

 ### User Stories